Bespoke. Specifically, bespoke websites.

 As pricing is such a large part of running a business, I’ll take a moment to address the topic.
 I feel strongly that fixed prices are only applicable to fixed specifications.
 Too often makers-of-things undervalue their design contributions and designers-of-things undervalue their input on making.
 Design and making are two sides of the same coin and aren’t necessarily chronological, but rather they are inherently intertwined along with cost and time.
 The test of whether a design is fixed is: are all the remaining decisions and effort completely in the control of the maker.
 If they are, the maker should be reasonably capable of putting a price to it.

 Under this monthly fee arrangement, the site’s development is able to evolve naturally without undue risk for either myself or the client.
 Some projects finish early and the cost for the client is less, but others take longer.
-Sometimes this is due to unforeseen or slow decisions, while at others we realise the scope had to evolve.
+Sometimes this is due to unforeseen or slow decisions, while in other situations we come to realise the scope must evolve.
 To be frank though, delays are often caused by content not being ready – be that during development of the site or ahead of launch.

 – client: aims, money, content (text, images, etc)